vipulnaik/working-drafts/givewell/website-redesign-costs.md

 Many of the links in this document were collated with help from Issa Rice.
 The document was also linked to from a [Facebook post](https://www.facebook.com/vipulnaik.r/posts/10210743203232119), that is mirrored [here](https://github.com/vipulnaik/working-drafts/blob/master/givewell/website-redesign-costs-fb-post.txt).

 Information we have on GiveWell/Open Phil website redesign/design: $100K+ each (with half of the $100K+ for Open Phil provided by Good Ventures through an explicit grant).
 This excludes ongoing $3K/month maintenance costs.
 Took 20 months for GiveWell and 12 months for Open Phil.
+It also excludes (I believe) GiveWell staff time spent monitoring the transition, for staff for whom this was not a primary job, though it is unclear how significant the staff time was.

 * December 29, 2014: [Request for input](http://blog.givewell.org/2014/12/29/request-for-input/) by Elie Hassenfeld; earliest public discussion framing redesign as imminent.
 * January 2015: [GiveWell — Open Philanthropy Project Website Construction](http://www.goodventures.org/our-portfolio/grants/givewell-open-philanthropy-project-website-construction) specifies a grant by Good Ventures to GiveWell of $56,250 for half the website design costs for the Open Philanthropy Project website.